 1. Define your brand purpose

 Define a genuine and overarching brand purpose that unites your whole organisation.
 Look at what the world needs, what your customer wants and what you offer.
 It should be your raison d’être and North Star guiding everything your brand says and does.
-Read our article on how to uncover your brand purpose.
+Remember that your purpose needs to be AUTHENTIC with all your stakeholders in mind; these stakeholders can include customers, employees, shareholders, governments and regulators, and broader society.
+Please read our article on how to uncover your brand purpose.

 2. Get your employees on board

 Having a brand purpose is all very well, but if customers are going to believe it is authentic, your employees must embrace and endorse it too.
 Your employees are your strongest and most visible brand ambassadors.
-Read our article on how to build your brand from the inside out.
+Please read our article on how to build your brand from the inside out.

 3. Bring your brand purpose to life